dandavison/tringa/README.md

 ### Required changes to GitHub Actions workflows

-For `tyto` to find output from a CI workflow run, at least one job in the run must upload an artifact containing a directory of junit-xml format files (named uniquely for that job).
+For `tringa` to find output from a CI workflow run, at least one job in the run must upload an artifact containing a directory of junit-xml format files (named uniquely for that job).
 For example, the following fragment of GitHub Actions workflow yaml creates a directory containing junit-xml output from two different test suite runs, and uploads the directory as an artifact.
 - The artifact name must start `junit-xml--`.
 - You must ensure that the artifact name is unique within the repository (so you'll probably want to use `${{github.run_id}}` at least)